277 Fury vs. 308 Win: Should the Army Go Back to the 308?

 Reloading

-When it comes to reloading, the 308 Winchester has considerably more bullet, powder, and equipment options when compared to the 277 Fury.
+When it comes to reloading, the 308 Winchester has considerably more bullet, powder, and equipment options compared to the 277 Fury.

-That being said, the 30-caliber bullet is one of America’s favorites, and you can easily find tons of different styles and profiles to meet all your reloading needs.
-There are plenty of bullets available for the 277 Fury, thanks to the 270 Winchester, but in general, 0.278” bullets are a little trickier to find.
+That being said, the .30 caliber bullet is one of America’s favorites.
+You can easily find tons of different styles and profiles to meet all your reloading needs.

 Although I suspect these issues will iron themselves out in time, as of Q4 2023, the 308 Winchester is the better choice if you plan to reload your own hunting, plinking, or target rounds.